EconLearn

 Free Trade vs Protectionism

 Free Trade and Protectionism are related concepts in AP Economics that students often mix up.
-In short: free trade is free trade is international trade conducted without government barriers such as tariffs, quotas, or subsidies.
-Meanwhile, protectionism is protectionism is government policy that shields domestic industries from foreign competition using tariffs, quotas, and subsidies.
+Free trade is international trade conducted without government barriers such as tariffs, quotas, or subsidies.
+Protectionism is government policy that shields domestic industries from foreign competition using tariffs, quotas, and subsidies.
 Here is how they compare side by side.

 Free Trade